fengzhihao77/stingelin_web_test/README.md

 ## Introduction

 This README file contains information on how to update the website content.
 It is a static website built with frontend technology only (implemented in jquery), thus no server side code is required.
-The formal website is hosted on Georgia Tech's plesk server and can be found at [Stingelin Formal Website](http://stingelin.gatech.edu/), whereas the development version is hosted currently on GitHub, and can be found at [Stingelin Test Website](https://fengzhihao77.github.io/stingelin_web_test.github.io).
+The formal website is hosted on Georgia Tech's plesk server and can be found at [Stingelin Formal Website](http://stingelin.gatech.edu/), whereas the development version is hosted currently on vercel, and can be found at [Stingelin Test Website](https://stingelin-web-test.vercel.app/).
 The test website is used to test the changes before pushing them to the formal website.
 Note, the test website is subject to changes depending on the maintainer's need.